Click on the images below to see more of this species

 Red List Category & Criteria LC (Lower Risk/least concern)

-Evaluators Hussain, S.A. & Reuther, C. (Otter Red List Authority)
+Evaluators Hussain, S.A.
+(Otter Red List Authority) and Hoffmann, M. (Global Mammal Assessment Team)

 The main threat throughout the range is habitat destruction by land drainage or pollution in response to increasing human population density, and direct persecution as competitors for fish.
 There is some hunting for bushmeat and ceremonial practices.
 In some lakes, introduced large fish such as Nile Perch outcompete the small fish which are the otters' food, reducing prey availability.